sinlab-semester-2012/dynamic_windows/README.md

   with Processing found.

 Week 10:
-- First arduino experiments with servomotor.
+- First Arduino experiments with servomotor.
 - Tried to link with Processing unsuccessfully.

 Week 11: